gjacopo/test-mkdocs/docs/tools/KNIME/anomaly-detection-R.md

 cannot be captured by standard time series models.
 That's why they are known as exogenous or outlier effects.
 Detecting outliers is important because they have an impact on the selection of the model, the estimation of parameters and, consequently, on forecasts.

-Following the approach described in Chen & Liu (1993), an automatic procedure for detection of outliers in time series is implemented in the package tsoutliers.
+Following the approach described in Chen & Liu (1993) (see [references](#references), an automatic procedure for detection of outliers in time series is implemented in the package tsoutliers.
 The procedure may in turn be run along with the automatic ARIMA model selection strategy available in the package forecast.

 The function `tso` is the main interface for the automatic procedure.
 The functions `locate.outliers.oloop` and `remove.outliers` implement respectively the first